Soil formation: Organisms

 Vegetation impacts soils in numerous ways.
 It can prevent erosion caused by excessive rain that might result from surface runoff.
 Plants shade soils, keeping them cooler and slowing evaporation of soil moisture.
 Conversely, by way of transpiration, plants can cause soils to lose moisture, resulting in complex and highly variable relationships between leaf area index (measuring light interception) and moisture loss: more generally plants prevent soil from desiccation during driest months while they dry it during moister months, thereby acting as a buffer against strong moisture variation.
 Plants can form new chemicals that can break down minerals, both directly and indirectly through mycorrhizal fungi and rhizosphere bacteria, and improve the soil structure.
-The type and amount of vegetation depends on climate, topography, soil characteristics and biological factors, mediated or not by human activities.
+The type and amount of vegetation depend on climate, topography, soil characteristics and biological factors, mediated or not by human activities.
 Soil factors such as density, depth, chemistry, pH, temperature and moisture greatly affect the type of plants that can grow in a given location.
 Dead plants and fallen leaves and stems begin their decomposition on the surface.
 There, organisms feed on them and mix the organic material with the upper soil layers; these added organic compounds become part of the soil formation process.

 The influence of humans, and by association, fire, are state factors placed within the organisms state factor.
-Humans can import, or extract, nutrients and energy in ways that dramatically change soil formation.
-Accelerated soil erosion due to overgrazing, and Pre-Columbian terraforming the Amazon basin resulting in Terra Preta are two examples of the effects of humans' management.
+Humans can import or extract nutrients and energy in ways that dramatically change soil formation.
+Accelerated soil erosion from overgrazing, and Pre-Columbian terraforming in the Amazon basin resulting in terra preta are two examples of the effects of human management.

-Human activities widely influence soil formation.
-For example, it is believed that Native Americans regularly set fires to maintain several large areas of prairie grasslands in Indiana and Michigan, although climate and mammalian grazers (e.g. bisons) are also advocated to explain the maintenance of the Great Plains of North America.
+It is believed that Native Americans regularly set fires to maintain several large areas of prairie grasslands in Indiana and Michigan, although climate and mammalian grazers (e.g. bisons) are also advocated to explain the maintenance of the Great Plains of North America.
 In more recent times, human destruction of natural vegetation and subsequent tillage of the soil for crop production has abruptly modified soil formation.
 Likewise, irrigating soil in an arid region drastically influences soil-forming factors, as does adding fertilizer and lime to soils of low fertility.

 Distinct ecosystems produce distinct soils, sometimes in easily observable ways.
 For example, three species of land snails in the genus Euchondrus in the Negev desert are noted for eating lichens growing under the surface limestone rocks and slabs (endolithic lichens).
-The grazing activity of these ecosystem engineers disrupts and eats the limestone, resulting in the weathering of the stones, and the subsequent formation of soil.
-They have a significant effect on the region: the total population of snails is estimated to process between 0.7 and 1.1 metric ton per hectare per year of limestone in the Negev desert.
+The grazing activity of these ecosystem engineers disrupts the limestone, resulting in the weathering and the subsequent formation of soil.
+They have a significant effect on the region: the population of snails is estimated to process between 0.7 and 1.1 metric ton per hectare per year of limestone in the Negev desert.